cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 $ starport scaffold chain github.com/alice/checkers
 ```

-When it is all done, copy the [rules file](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go) into a `rules` folder inside your module.
+Then copy the [rules file](https://github.com/batkinson/checkers-go/blob/a09daeb/checkers/checkers.go) into a `rules` folder inside your module.
 Change its package from `checkers` to `rules`.
 You can do this by command-line:

 ```sh
 $ cd checkers